 “We spread an abundant and delicate feast in the programs and each small guest assimilates what he can.”
 (Charlotte Mason) When talking about home education, homeschoolers with a Charlotte Mason leaning often use the term "spreading the feast".
 We read poetry and beautiful stories.
 We study art and listen to wonderful music.
-We read living … Continue reading Spreading the Feast: Nourishing Your Homeschooler’s Body and Soul
+We … Continue reading Start Your Homeschool Day on the Right Foot: Nourishing Your Homeschooler’s Body

 The decorations are down and Christmas is over, but I wanted to take some time to share a little bit about our Victorian Christmas.
 When I planned out our modern history studies for the year, I was excited to see that our unit on the Victorian era fell near Christmastime.
 Many of our modern-day Christmas … Continue reading History Adventures: A Victorian Christmas